TRANSPORTATION in Rome

 Stop!
 GET A MAP!

-Before reading any further, orient yourself with a good map (the kind that actually shows street names, not just the location of every Mcdonald’s in the city).
-Such Maps are available for free at the city information kiosks and Enjoy Rome in Via Marghera 8 A
+Before reading any further, orient yourself with a good map (it shows street names, but it’s not on scale).
+Such Maps are available for free at the city information kiosks.

 Tickets must be purchased in advance from tabacchi, newsstands, bars, or vending machines at metro stations and major bus stops.

-B.I.T.
-Standard ticket: €1.50, valid for 100 minutes on all buses (including electric buses, night buses) and trams, or one metro ride and one transfer within 75 minutes.
+BIT Standard ticket: €1.50, valid for 100 minutes on all buses (including electric buses, night buses) and trams, or one metro ride and one transfer within 100 minutes.

 There are currently two formats of tickets in use – the old ticket is small and made of heavy paper; the new ticket is credit-card size, with a magnetic strip.
 Don’t worry about which one you get – they are both valid… as long as you VALIDATE them!